Last Updated on 16 November 2021

 A healthy relationship with your child is open, not judgemental.
 It involves more than just telling your child what you want him or her to know.
-Here are some tips that will help you to achieve that.
+Here are some tips on good communication that will help you to achieve that.

 Whenever you want to have a fruitful conversation with your child, it's best to switch off the TV, put away your smart phone, and look at your child. lt shows he/she is important to you and that you are willing to give him/her the time to discuss and ask questions.